 Sure, they may be gorgeously decorated at Christmastime but did you know the Early American Room at the Cathedral of Learning is allegedly haunted by the ghost of Martha Jane Poe?
 Poe, who died in 1936, haunts the room.
-While she doesn’t seem violent by any means, she doesn’t like being disturbed by tourists or visitors.
+She doesn’t like being disturbed by tourists or visitors.
 Her wedding quilt lies on the bed in the room and people have seen photographs oddly cracking and a rocking chair moving on its own.

 The long-closed elementary school has been the site where the ghosts of children and teachers are still haunting.
 There have been tales of running, yelling and moving objects.
 Paranormal investigators even checked out the building in the past and recorded creepy voices telling them to get out and “Please don’t leave me!”
 The school was built back in 1929.

 This 400-acre nature preserve in McKeesport has been the home of lots of unexplainable behavior.
-Not only have there been ghost sightings, suicides, murders and gigantic snakes, some of reported shaking tree branches despite absolutely no wind at all.
+Not only have there been ghost sightings, but other odd things have been reported… some reported shaking tree branches despite absolutely no wind at all.
 Others have felt like they were being followed while hiking the trails.

 The spirit of a man nicknamed Charlie No-Face allegedly wanders along Piney Fork Road and Green Man’s Tunnel in South Park (apparently that neighborhood is especially haunted!).
 The story is based on an actual boy named Raymond Robinson.
 He was climbing power lines and got electrocuted, which ended up giving him an appearance of having no face.
 It was said that he had green skin.
 Some say that the greenish appearance came from his green clothes he wore that reflected off his extremely pale skin.
 Others said his skin actually was green!
 He died on June 11, 1985 and was buried in Beaver Falls at Grandview Cemetery, just a hop, skip and a jump from where he met his unfortunate fate.
 Some say Robinson’s spirit still haunts that stretch of road, looking for someone to talk to.

 The isolated stretch near North Park has been attracting attention for decades.
-The unlit, unpaved lane is full of rumors of satanic events.
-In the past, it was home to families with lots of troubles (a father who used a shotgun when trespassers entered the lane, another father who was so depressed he murdered his entire family).
-The Ku Klux Klan at one point was even rumored to hold meetings and conduct lynchings in the woods.
+The unlit, unpaved lane is full of rumors of rituals and events.
+In the past, it was home to a few rumored troubled families.
 Blue Mist Road got its name from a bluish mist that often covers the road.

 The old psychiatric hospital was torn down over a decade ago but while it was standing (1859-2005) it was the subject of many ghost stories.
 The building’s grounds were abandoned for years, which led to lots of paranormal activity.
 In the 1940s and ’50s, Dixmont adopted new treatments for the mentally ill at the time, like electroshock therapy and prefrontal lobotomies.
 Over 1300 graves were on the hospital property, as many families never claimed bodies.